Thermal analysis of photon-like particles in rainbow gravity: Thermodynamic properties

 The study of the equation of states in the context of \textit{rainbow} gravity is motivated by the need to understand how gravity behaves under the influence of quantum effects.
 They characterize the behavior of matter and energy in a gravitational system.
 By studying it in the context of \textit{rainbow} gravity, we aim to gain insights into the nature of gravity at the quantum level.
 With this, we can possibly address new phenomenology for describing the behavior of black holes and neutron stars for instance.
 In this sense, the equation of states are straightforwardly derived as \ie

 \fe where $H_{n}$ is the harmonic series defined by \ie H_{n} = \sum_{n}^{k=1} \frac{1}{k}. \fe In Fig. \ref{Pressure2}, we display the behavior of $P_{2}(T)$.
 Due to the harmonic series characteristic, the pressure shows discontinuity in its shape.
-The periodic divergences could be related to the discreteness of the space-time itself, since the \textit{rainbow} gravity modification express an effective way of treating the quantum gravity.
-The same periodic discontinuity is present in the other thermodynamic quantities, as we will see in what follows.
+The presence of such a discontinuity might be seen as a signal that the current assumption or ansatz for the \textit{rainbow} functions is not physically valid within this context.
+As we shall see, a similar periodic discontinuity is also evident in other thermodynamic quantities.